Generally between 10-15 fellows are selected per year.

 Mentoring constitutes an important component of the program and is provided through a range of sources:

-- The Program Director and Associate Director serve as “meta-mentors” for both fellowship and overall career mentoring.
+- The Program Director and Deputy Director serve as “meta-mentors” for both fellowship and overall career mentoring.

 - Each fellow has a site-based mentor at his/her placement.

-The NPO provides transitional/post-fellowship mentoring to all alumni fellows.
-In addition, through involvement of alumni in ongoing fellowship activities, current and alumni fellows are part of a network of peer mentors.
+Additionally, the HAPF NPO provides transitional/post-fellowship mentoring to all alumni fellows; and, through involvement in ongoing fellowship activities, current and alumni fellows become part of a network of peer mentors.

-The health policy projects may be national, state, local, or institution-based and will be designed to further the objectives of the fellows’ individualized learning objectives and plans.
+Policy projects are determined by the placement site and may be national, state, local, or institution-based and will be designed to further the objectives of the fellows’ individualized learning objectives and plans.
 Content and duration of the brief placements will be determined on a case-by-case basis.

 Many of our residential fellows have had placements in Congress, both in the Senate and House of Representatives working either as legislative staff in the offices of individual members of Congress or as committee staff (e.g., Senate HELP Committee, Senate Finance Committee, House Rules Committee, etc.) on a wide portfolio of legislative issues related to health care reform, financing, prevention and wellness, and the integration of health care delivery systems, mental health, dental care, etc. Some of the fellows have been directly involved in the health care reform process, working with senior policy experts and advisors to members of Congress on all facets of the Patient Protection and Affordable Care Act.